siderolabs/talemu/README.md

 Runs multiple fake Talos nodes at the same time.
 To be used in pair with Omni.

-## Running emulator
+## Running Emulator Static Mode

-Do `Copy Kernel Args` in the Omni UI, then paste the to `--kernel-args` flag.
+Do `Copy Kernel Args` in the Omni UI.

-Create `hack/compose/docker-compose.override.yml` file with the kernel args params.
+Create `hack/compose/docker-compose.override.yml` and paste copied kernel args there.

 Final YAML file can look like this: